About Us

 Outside of work Amy enjoys the outdoors, Art, reading and spending time with her husband and children.

-• Heather McMonigle - Health Improvement Coach (HIP)
+Heather McMonigle - Health Improvement Practitioner (HIP)

 Heather is our Health Improvement Practitioner (HIP), who supports you with your mental health and overall wellbeing.
 If you are feeling overwhelmed, stressed, low in mood, stuck in unhelpful habits, or just not quite yourself — Heather can help.
 Heather’s appointments are relaxed, and focused on what matters most to you.
 Together, you will look at practical tools and strategies that can make a real difference, often in just a few short sessions.